 - How to Get Help

 - Firewall and restrictions

 - Terms and Conditions

-IT Services staff are not experts in gaming - and we do not have access to console hardware, games or gaming services to test any problems that are reported to us by users of the service.
-This means the support we can provide is very limited, however we will respond to fault reports and suggestions about the service the best we can.
+IT Services staff are not experts in gaming and we do not have access to console hardware, games, or gaming services.
+We are unable to test any problems that are reported to us by users of the service, which means that the support we can provide is very limited.

 Please note: IT Services reserves the right to remove any gaming device from the network if it is determined to be causing problems for other users, either locally or campus-wide.